xcbhx/Model_Forms_Lab/README.md

 **Take a look at the code** - it looks a bit different than what you're used to.
 Namely, the code is now separated out into several files rather than being written in a single `app.py` file.
 Since we're now writing model and form code as well as route code, this will help us to maintain some structure and separation.

-**To run the code**, navigate to the project folder and run the following to install the required packages:
+**To run the code**, navigate to the project folder and run the following to create a virtual environment and install the required packages:

 ```
+python3 -m venv venv
+source venv/bin/activate
-pip3 install -r requirements.txt
+pip install -r requirements.txt
 ```

 Then, rename the `.env.example` file to `.env`: